All Episodes

 So that's how far this has gone.

-And the judge said flat out, Roger Stone is not charged with or convicted of anything to do with Russia collusion or even lying about it.
+And the judge said flat out: Roger Stone is not charged with or convicted of anything to do with Russia collusion or even lying about it.

 You know, you raise a lot of great questions.

-Now I want to get to the heart of we know that they tried to get and they did eventually threaten General Flynn's son because they wanted him to lie.
+Now I want to get to the heart of, we know that they tried to get, and they did eventually threaten General Flynn's son because they wanted him to lie.

-KT McFarland has said as much.
+KT McFarlane has said as much.

 She reiterated that again last night.